 In the Botswana vs South Africa competition, you’ll have similar choices at the top end of the safari market.
 Both countries have world-class safari accommodations and operators, and if money is no object, either country would be a fantastic choice.

 If you’re looking for a mid-range or budget safari, there is little doubt that South Africa has considerably more choice.
 While this is partly to do with the sheer scale of South Africa and its safari industry, it’s also because Botswana long ago decided to prioritize a high-end, low-density model of safari tourism.
-Mid-range and budget safaris are possible in Botswana, but options are limited, and in some cases may be restricted to a self-drive safari.
+Mid-range and budget safaris are possible in Botswana, but options are limited, and in some cases may be restricted to a mobile camping or self-drive safari.

 Getting There